Draco-Cheng/MyAM/README.md

 # MyAM

-This is the self accounting web server.
+This is the self accounting manage web server.

 #How to use
 In windows you can run the start bat directly then use browser visit http://127.0.0.1:8000 or you have public IP or domain , also can visit the domain, and about porting and some server config you can modify the config.js.